Trump cancels Wisconsin rally amid surge in COVID-19 cases

 Trump made a similar move last month, changing his plans for large airport rallies in Nevada after local officials warned they would violate the state’s ban on gatherings of more than 50 people.
 There is no statewide limit on gatherings in Wisconsin after Republicans successfully challenged the Democratic governor’s “safer at home” order this spring.

+The coronavirus task force report urged social distancing in “red zones” like La Crosse and Brown counties to the “maximum degree possible.”
+The rallies typically draw many thousands of people, who crowd closely together, shouting and cheering — the vast majority without masks.

+Statewide, Wisconsin is ranked third for per-capita increases in cases over the past two weeks.

-State and local health officials in Wisconsin urged attendees to follow local guidelines but stopped short of asking Trump not to come.
+Local health officials urged attendees to follow local guidelines but stopped short of asking Trump not to come.

 A collaborative of health care organizations in La Crosse, including Gundersen Health System, Mayo Clinic Health System and La Crosse County, recommends that people avoid anyplace where people aren’t wearing masks or physical distancing.
 They also recommend limiting outdoor gatherings to no more than 100 people.